voxpupuli/puppet-vmwaretools/README.md

 Notes
 -----

-* Only tested on CentOS 5.5 and CentOS 6.2.
+* Only tested on CentOS 5.5 and CentOS 6.2 x86_64 with 4.0latest.
+* Not supported on Fedora.

 Issues
 ------